benjholla/BrewLog/_posts/2015-6-15-mead-experiment-1C-yeast-strains.md

 ## Brew Notes
 I didn't remember to check the pH until after the yeast to each primary fermenter.
 The pH was a bit high, but I didn't feel confident that I could lower the pH consistently for each batch so instead I decided to leave it as it was.
 Refractometer read 22.5 Brix (1.094).
 Hydrometer reading was 1.100.
 Took the average of the two readings to get 1.097 for the OG.

 Light bubbling (30-45 second intervals) in the airlock occurred in less than 3 hours.
+The bulk of the fermentation finished about 5 days later (about 2 days earlier than the Red Star Pasteur Champagne and the Red Star Premier Cuvee yeasts).

 ## Tasting Notes
 TODO